 When do you use a Slip Stitch

-When sewing folded edges like in hems of pant legs, sleeves you may wish to conceal the stitches, and at the same time desire for some give in the stitches ( both of which are impossible with a machine sewn hem) .
+When sewing folded edges like in hems of pant legs, sleeves you may wish to conceal the stitches, and at the same time desire for some give in the stitches ( both of which are impossible with a machine sewn hem, unless it is a blind stitched hem) .
 This is especially useful in sewing hems on thick fabrics like wool where this stitch will easily do a very good job.

 You can also use a slip stitch to attach trims on fabric surface especially on delicate and slippery fabrics like silk, which you maynot want to machine sew.